Reviewed on this page:

-Her voice - while always unforced, clear and accurate - isn't strikingly expressive or rich in timbre.
+Utada's voice - while always unforced, clear and accurate - isn't strikingly expressive or rich in timbre.

-That's how she can move from a joyous, elastic pop song ("Making Love") straight to a devastating heartbreaker ("Dareka No Negai Ga Kanau Koro") with perfect poise.
+That's how the album can flow from a joyous, elastic pop song ("Making Love") straight to a devastating heartbreaker ("Dareka No Negai Ga Kanau Koro") with perfect poise.
 The album cuts are as strong as the #1 hits ("Colors"; "Be My Last").
 Meanwhile, "Eclipse" is possibly the best interlude I've heard since EWF were at the the top of their game.
 So masterful overall that the few lightweight tracks ("Keep Tryin'") seem like the work of an impostor.
 Produced with Miyake and Teruzane Utada (under his real name this time).

 Heart Station (2008)

 A rebound from a sales perspective, though it sounds like a placeholder to me.
-The hits are memorable ("Stay Gold," with a gently rippling keyboard line; the luscious "Flavor Of Life," present in two versions), and some tunes have the blissful formlessness she'd conjured on Ultra Blue ("Kiss & Cry"; "Take 5").
+The hits are memorable ("Stay Gold," with a gently rippling keyboard line; the luscious "Flavor Of Life," present in two versions), and some tunes have the blissful formlessness Utada had conjured on Ultra Blue ("Kiss & Cry"; "Take 5").
 But there's also a fair amount of dry, formulaic pop ("Celebrate"; title track), and nothing strikingly different (though the lighthearted "I'm A Bear" is a bit of a changeup).

 This Is The One (2009)

 Utada's second serious attempt to crack the U.S. market, mostly produced by Stargate and Tricky Stewart, and while it didn't succeed in those terms, it's quite solid.
-Her usual pop love songs are unaffected and affecting ("Come Back To Me"), and there's continued growth: "Me Muero" makes sly use of boogaloo organ and flute in its sinuous groove.
-A couple of club-oriented numbers are fun if silly ("Automatic Part II"; "Poppin'"); otherwise, there's much more acoustic (or pseudo-acoustic) piano than usual, and far fewer synth layers: the approach flirts with Vanessa Carlton-ish triteness ("Apples And Cinnamon"), but ultimately brings her closer to singer-songwriter norms without diminishing her emotional force ("Happy Birthday Mr. Lawrence - FYI").
+The usual pop love songs are unaffected and affecting ("Come Back To Me"), and there's continued growth: "Me Muero" makes sly use of boogaloo organ and flute in its sinuous groove.
+A couple of club-oriented numbers are fun if silly ("Automatic Part II"; "Poppin'"); otherwise, there's much more acoustic (or pseudo-acoustic) piano than usual, and far fewer synth layers: the approach flirts with Vanessa Carlton-ish triteness ("Apples And Cinnamon"), but ultimately brings comes closer to singer-songwriter norms without diminishing Utada's emotional force ("Happy Birthday Mr. Lawrence - FYI").

 Utada Hikaru Single Collection Vol. 2 (2010)